abedkarimm/Math-Calculator/README.md

-This is a math calculator designed and programmed on Tinkercad by Rayane Hashem and Abdulkarim Khattab.
+This is a math calculator designed and programmed on Tinkercad by Abdulkarim Khattab and Rayan Hashem.